Montheankul-K/Montheankul-K/README.md

 * 🌍  I'm based in Bangkok
 * ✉️  You can contact me at [Montheankul.K@gmail.com](mailto:Montheankul.K@gmail.com)
-* 🧠  I'm learning in field of DevOps, MLOps , Software Engineering and Data Engineering
+* 🧠  I'm learning in field of DevOps and Software Engineering

 ### Skills